-Note: the method you use to determine the oil level depends on whether you have a dipstick or not.
+Note: the method you use to determine the oil level in the lawn mower depends on whether you have a dipstick or not.

-Read along to find out how to check your mower’s oil level.
+Read along, and consult owner’s manual for your lawn mower to find out how to check the mower’s oil level.

-First, place your mower in an open level area and shut it off, and allow it to cool.
-Wait for about 10 minutes for the mower to cool as checking the Oil with a cold engine will produce the most accurate reading.
+First, place your lawn mower in an open level area and shut it off, and allow it to cool.
+Wait for about 10 minutes for the lawn mower to cool as checking the oil with air cooled engines will produce the most accurate reading.